 Cecilia Ovesdotter Alm

-Cecilia ("Cissi") Ovesdotter Alm, Ph.D., is a faculty member of the Department of English in the language science area at RIT's College of Liberal Arts.
+Cecilia ("Cissi") Ovesdotter Alm, Ph.D., is a faculty member of the Department of English in language science and computational linguistics of RIT's College of Liberal Arts.
 She is also among the extended faculty of the Ph.D.
-Program in Computing and Information Sciences , and an affiliated faculty of the Human-Centered Computing Group and the Multidisciplinary Vision Research Laboratory .
-She can serve as chair for MS thesis or capstone projects in Computer Science, and she regularly guides undergraduate students' research projects and co-ops.
-She is strongly committed to mentoring RIT students at different levels of their academic careers in her area of expertise.
+Program in Computing and Information Sciences and the faculty of Digital Humanities and Social Sciences.
+She is co-director of the Computational Linguistics and Speech Processing - CLaSP - lab group, and also affiliated with 3M Lab and MVRL.

-Cecilia earned her Ph.D. and M.A. in Linguistics from the University of Illinois at Urbana-Champaign (with a focus on computational linguistics), in addition to a Certificate of Advanced Study in Language and Speech Processing and a Certificate of Graduate Specialization in Computational Science and Engineering.
+Cissi earned her doctoral degree in Linguistics from the University of Illinois at Urbana-Champaign (with a focus on computational linguistics/semantics), in addition to a Certificate of Advanced Study in Language and Speech Processingand a Certificate of Graduate Specialization in Computational Science and Engineering.
+Her Master's degree in Linguistics is from the same university.
 Before that, she studied English and American Studies and Scandinavian Studies at the University of Vienna where she also completed coursework in translation studies.

-A passionate teacher, Cecilia focuses on graduate and undergraduate computational linguistics and language science offerings.
-She is the advisor for the Human Language Technology & Computational Linguistics immersion and the Language Science minor.
-She is committed to experiential learning, diversity in education, and internationalizing educational experiences that prepare students for the global context.
+A passionate teacher, Cissi offers undergraduate and graduate computational linguistics and language science courses.
+She is the advisor for the Human Language Technology & Computational Linguistics immersion and the Language Science minor/immersion.
+She is committed to experiential learning, diversity in and beyond the classroom, and internationalizing experiences that prepare students for the global context.

-Besides the USA, Cecilia has lived in Sweden, Great Britain, Austria, Spain, and Ecuador.
+Besides the USA, Cissi has lived in Sweden, Great Britain, Austria, Spain, and Ecuador.
 She masters English, Swedish, Spanish, and German fluently.
-She has studied other languages, and she is learning American Sign Language.
+She has studied other languages, including some American Sign Language.

-Cecilia is married to Ruben Proano and they have three daughters (Melida, Maya, and Nuria) who are growing up in a trilingual environment.
+Cissi is married to Rubén Proaño and has three daughters (Mélida, Maya, Nuria) who are growing up in a trilingual home.

 As technology and human-computer interaction advance, there is an increased interest in affective computing.
 One of the current challenges in computational speech and text processing is addressing affective and expressive meaning, an area that has received fairly sparse attention in linguistics.
 Linguistic investigation in this area is motivated both by the need for scientific study of subjective language phenomena, and by useful applications such as expressive text-to-speech synthesis.
 This work makes contributions to the study of affect and language by describing a novel data resource, outlining models and challenges for exploring affect in language, applying computational methods toward this problem with included empirical results, and suggesting paths for further research.
 The book should be particularly valuable for readers interested in language and affect, socioemotive aspects of language, subjective language phenomena, and computational semantics.